The Plan (Six Feet Under)

-"The Plan" is the third episode of the second season of the HBO series Six Feet Under.
-The episode was written by Kate Robin and was directed by Rose Troche.
-It first aired on March 17, 2002.
+"The Plan" is the third episode of the second season of the American drama television series Six Feet Under.
+It is the sixteenth overall episode of the series and was written by Kate Robin, and directed by Rose Troche.
+It originally aired on HBO on March 17, 2002.

+The series is set in Los Angeles, and depicts the lives of the Fisher family, who run a funeral home, along with their friends and lovers.
+It explores the conflicts that arise after the family's patriarch, Nathaniel, dies in a car accident.
+In the episode, Ruth enters a self-help seminar to find guidance in her life.
 The episode features a parody of the program used by est and The Forum.

+According to Nielsen Media Research, the episode was seen by an estimated 4.64 million household viewers and gained a Nielsen household rating of 3.0.
+The episode received positive reviews from critics, who praised the writing and performances.

 Plot summary

 The episode begins with the death of Michael John Piper, whose wife is a psychic.
 As he dies, Mrs. Piper states that she can see a light emanating from above his head.
 Nate begins to experience muscular twitching and loss of verbal skills, which after some internet research David determines to be a condition known as AVM.
 Later, as Mrs. Piper is selecting a casket for the funeral assisted by David, she informs him that she is being advised by her late husband.

 In a scene in the kitchen, Ruth comes downstairs and informs Nate, David and Claire that she will be attending a self-improvement seminar called "The Plan".
 Her friend Robbie had urged her to attend the course.
 Claire is worried that "The Plan" is some kind of cult, and Nate remarks that it must be "one of those self-actualization things from the '70s where they yell at you for twelve hours and don't let you go to the bathroom".
 Upon arrival at the seminar, the leader begins to use jargon and metaphor which compares a "blueprint" for home renovation to self-improvement of one's life.
 She singles out Ruth and berates her for "tiptoeing around her own house like she's afraid of waking someone up".

 Claire attends a counseling session at school, and David brings Nate to the Independent Funeral Directors lunch, where Nate proceeds to rant about the evils of corporations as related to their industry.
 Claire later returns to the counselor's office, where a police detective questions her about her boyfriend Gabe's involvement in a convenience store robbery, and Claire is angry with her counselor for breaking their trust.
 Brenda and Nate have a conversation about college-life while she is selecting courses for her adult education, and the conversation leads to Brenda's current lack of interest in sex.
 Brenda later decides to leave the genetics class she had enrolled in, after getting in a public argument with the instructor.